 - Reduced, or no job satisfaction.

-Therefore the notion that “Diversity & Inclusion training does nothing” is not only detrimental to your employees, it’s also detrimental to your organisation itself.
-Denial of discrimination on behalf of employers effectively equates to acceptance and agreement of discriminatory and racist behaviour.
-This is why a firm a Diversity and Inclusion Consultant often recommed a firm stance should be taken from the outset by organisations, as it’s not enough to not be racist or discriminatory.
+Therefore the notion that “Diversity & Inclusion training does nothing” is not only impacts your employees, it’s also impacts your company itself.
+Denial of discrimination on behalf of employers can lead to acceptance and agreement of discriminatory and racist behaviour.
+This is why a firm a Diversity and Inclusion Consultant often recommed a firm stance should be taken from the outset by companies, as it’s not enough to not be racist or discriminatory.
 You must adopt a stance of anti-racism and anti-discrimination.

 4. Legal & Financial Ramifications of Discrimination & Racism

 There are also legal and financial ramifications that your organisation needs to consider in cases of discrimination, racism, and constructive dismissal.
 For example, employment tribunals, reputational damage, legal expenses, general damages, and punitive damages.
 This is in addition to your companies costs to recruit, train, and integrate a new person to fill the position, which is why it’s always important to have Damage Limitation & Prevention Strategies in place.
 It’s important to remember a Diversity and Inclusion is not a solicitor and will not give you legal advice – but they will provide you with guidance on fair and equal treatment in relation to the Equality Act 2010.

 A prime example of discrimination is The East London Employment Tribunal case.
 The employment tribunal concluded RBS constructively dismissed an employee on the grounds of disability discrimination.
 The then-employee was made to feel “worthless” and “unsupported” by her colleagues.
 As a result of the discrimination she experienced at work because of her disability, the employee was diagnosed with severe depression and psychosis after years of bullying behaviour.
 The result of this meant, RBS were ordered to pay £4,670,535.
 The highest amount ever awarded for a disability discrimination claim.